Drowekorte/Professional-README-generator/README3.md

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at tbeauchamp@2u.com.
-You can find more of my work at [tuckerbeauchamp](https://github.com/tuckerbeauchamp/).
+If you have any questions about the repo, open an issue or contact me directly at undefined You can find more of my work at undefined.